 Just how does one warm up the voice?
 Believe it or not, it can be achieved in much the same way one prepares the body for a work out.
 This warm up includes:

 • Full body movements to activate the breath, bring natural movement to the diaphragm and bring circulation to the pharynx and larynx

 • Gentle onsets with soft phonation using resonators

-• Experience the head voice, then mixed register voice and finally chest voice
+• Begin phonation with the head voice, then mixed register voice and finally chest voice

-• Work the articulators [i.e. mouth, tongue, jaw, hard palate, etc.]
+• Distinguish the articulators from the resonators by working: mouth, tongue, jaw, hard palate, etc.

 • Integrate consonants with vowels and transition to forming words